Skip to main content

 Frequently Asked Questions

-The Last Starship is a strategy game with science fiction theme.
+The Last Starship is a management game with science fiction theme.
+Common tags for The Last Starship include indie, colony sim, exploration, early access, building and others.

 The Last Starship is available on PC, Mac OS and Windows.